SU(3) Yang-Mills Hamiltonian in the flux-tube gauge: Strong coupling expansion and glueball dynamics: Introduction

 The generalisation of the symmetric gauge from $SU(2)$ Yang-Mills theory to $SU(3)$, proposed in \cite{pavel2012}-\cite{pavel2014}, indeed leads to a unconstrained dynamical description in terms of 16 colorless variables with definite spin quantum numbers, spin-0, spin-1, spin-2, and spin-3, and in principle allows for an expansion of the Hamiltonian in spatial derivatives, but due to an algebraically highly intricate FP-operator, is not practically managable at the moment.

 In this work a new gauge, the flux-tube gauge, is proposed, which exists for low-energy $SU(3)$ Yang-Mills theory, and allows for a derivative expansion with a rather simple, but non-trivial Faddeev-Popov operator, showing a 6-fold singularity structure with six Gribov horizons separating six Weyl-chambers.
+Here, the rather accurate recent results for the low-energy eigensystem of SU(3) Yang-Mills Quantum Mechanics \cite{pavel2021} are used, substantially improving the results by Weisz and Ziemann \cite{Weisz and Ziemann}.

 The article is organised as follows: In Sec.2, the flux-tube gauge is defined and the corresponding unconstrained quantum Hamiltonian presented.
 In Sec.3, the expansion of the Hamiltonian up to second order in the number of spatial derivatives is carried out.
 Sec.4 revises the coarse grainig method and the strong coupling expansion in $\lambda=g^{-2/3}$.
 In Sec.5, the lowest order, $SU(3)$ Yang-Mills quantum mechanics of spatially constant fields in a box, and the calculation of its energy spectrum are discussed.
 Sec.6 outviews how the perturbation theory in $\lambda$ can be carried out, and Sec.7 states the conclusions.
 In the Appendix the proof of the existence of the flux-tube gauge for strong coupling is given.